eaceaser/pyrcon/README.rst

 -------
 * Finish pyrconc client
 * Finish documentation.
-* Add unit testing.
+* Finish testing.
 * Remove the simple JSON protocol and replace it with a strutured protobuf-driven protocol.
 * Start a separate web frontend project for PyRCon.
 * Rewrite the authentication to support multi-user credentials.
-* Add SSL cert based authentication.
+* Add SSL encryption to remote protocols.

 Authors
 -------